 My research focuses on the contours of the teacher workforce and the conditions that attract, support, and retain teachers in schools.
 My work seeks to unpack notions of teacher quality by investigating teachers’ work as situated in schools as workplaces.
 I am interested in how teacher commitment, particularly pertaining to equity and social justice, is supported and sustained in teachers’ professional lives and the contexts of their work.

 The Teacher Workforce; Teacher Recruitment & Retention; Educational Policy & Teachers’ Work

-Thompson, A. & Pease-Alvarez (forthcoming) Working the system: Teacher resistance in a context of compliance.
-In D. Santoro & L. Cain (Eds.), Teachers’ principled resistance: Protecting a community standard of good work.
+Thompson, A. & Pease-Alvarez (2019) Working the system: Teacher resistance in a context of compliance.
+In D. Santoro & L. Cain (Eds.), Principled Resistance: How Teachers Resolve Ethical Dilemmas.
 Cambridge, MA: Harvard Education Press

 Pease-Alvarez, L., & Thompson, A. (2014) Teachers working together to resist and remake educational policy in contexts of standardization.
 Language Policy, 1-17.

 Thompson, A. (2021) Teachers’ working conditions during the COVID-19 pandemic: Teaching, learning, and leading during a crisis.
 [Keynote address].
 STEM Leadership Institute at Biosphere 2.
 Oracle, AZ.